codylewis/codylewis-net/content/posts/2019/03/the-default-pseudo-class.md

 Default form buttons are new to me and they are one of those "oh that's neat" features.

-How it works is the first button element within a `<form>` tag will be the default and styling from `button:default` will apply to it.
+The first button element within a `<form>` tag will be the default and styling from `button:default` will apply to it.

 <p class="codepen" data-height="265" data-theme-id="0" data-default-tab="css,result" data-user="codylewis" data-slug-hash="moEPye" style="height: 265px; box-sizing: border-box; display: flex; align-items: center; justify-content: center; border: 2px solid black; margin: 1em 0; padding: 1em;" data-pen-title=":default example form">
   <span>See the Pen <a href="https://codepen.io/codylewis/pen/moEPye/">